-PSY/HS 215 3

-Social Issues in Addictions
+PSY/HS 215 Social Issues in Addictions 3

-This course introduces students to the

 This course introduces students to the range of addictions which are said to predominate in our society.
 Students are encouraged to critically examine the concept of addiction, particularly as it may be defined as a social phenomenon.
 Specific addictions to be studied include various alcohol and chemical dependencies, eating disorders, sex and love addictions, compulsive gambling and spending, and addictions to work and exercise.